subraizada3/27gn950controller/readme.md

 - To get a command line interface, do: `sudo ./console.py`
   - Enter `help` for help / command reference
 - To get a graphical interface, do: `sudo ./gui.py`
-- On Windows, you can just double click on the console.py or the gui.py file to run them.
+- On Windows, you can just double click on `console.py` or `gui.pyw` (gui.pyw is the same as gui.py, but it won't open a command prompt window on Windows)

 To control the monitor brightness (of the screen, not the bias lighting), see: https://www.subraizada.com/blog/ddc/